Skip to content

 The Sherlock Holmes Museum is home to a vast array of exhibits and collections that bring the world of the detective to life.
 These include:

-The Study: Step into the famous study of Sherlock Holmes, where many of his cases were solved.
+The Study: Step into Sherlock Holmes’s famous study, where many of his cases were solved.
 The room is adorned with period furnishings, scientific equipment, and various artefacts that Holmes would have used during his investigations.

-Dr. Watson’s Bedroom: Discover the room where Dr. Watson resided during his time at 221B Baker Street, complete with his medical equipment and personal belongings.
+Dr. Watson’s Bedroom: Discover the room where Dr. Watson resided at 221B Baker Street, complete with his medical equipment and personal belongings.

 Mrs. Hudson’s Kitchen: Explore the kitchen where Mrs. Hudson, the housekeeper, prepared meals for Holmes and Watson.